Informal Contacts in Hiring: The Economics Job Market

 Date Written: June 29, 2018

-We demonstrate the importance of ‘social connections’ in the labor market by studying the placement outcomes of doctoral students in Economics.
+We demonstrate the importance of ‘social connections’ in the labor market using a novel dataset where we study the placement outcomes of doctoral students in Economics.
 We show that a PhD adviser’s connectedness in the co-author network matters for her student’s academic placement.
-An adviser’s connectedness is measured by her Eigenvector centrality rank in the co-author network deﬁned by more than 100,000 coauthored research articles.
+An adviser’s connectedness is measured by her Eigenvector centrality rank in the co-author network defined by more than 100,000 coauthored research articles.
 Students of more connected advisers obtain a better initial placement compared to students of less connected advisers.
-We identify the impact of adviser connectedness via changes in the centrality of the adviser’s co-authors in a model with adviser-ﬁxed effects.
+We identify the impact of adviser connectedness via changes in the centrality of the adviser’s co-authors in a model with adviser-fixed effects.
 Additionally, we use the deaths of faculty members as an exogenous shock to show that the probability of a student being placed at a particular department reduces when the collaboration intensity between the student’s school and that department decreases due to the death.
-Our results contain a more general insight for any labor market - even in direct connections can signiﬁcantly affect job market outcomes.
+Our results contain a more general insight into any labor market with information frictions - even indirect connections can significantly affect job market outcomes.

 Keywords: Placement, academic labor market, social network, referrals